txodds/tx-on-chain/docs/index.md

 | 10005302 | NCAA Division I (W)    |
 | 300043   | NCAA Division I        |

 With the upcoming US basketball season, it is expected that data will be available for the the US basketball leagues excluding NBA.
+Specifically, these conferences should be covered fully:

+1. SEC
+2. Big Ten
+3. Big 12
+4. Big East
+5. ACC
+6. Mountain West
+7. West Coast Conference
+8. Atlantic 10 Conference
+9. Conference USA
+10. Missouri Valley
+11. American
+12. Big West
+13. Southern Conference
+14. Ivy League
+15. Mid-American Conference
+16. Horizon League
+17. Western Athletic Conference

+Regular season only coverage should become available for
+1. Summit League
+2. Big South Conference
+3. Southland Conference
+4. Coastal Athletic Conference (CAA)
+5. Sun Belt
+6. MAAC (Only Sunday, Tuesday, Wednesday, Friday games)
+7. American East (non-Saturday games)
+8. SWAC Conference (only Monday games)
+9. Patriot League (non-Saturday games)
+10. ASUN Conference (non-Saturday games)

+All of the above conferences are covered by the same competition `NCAA Division I` with competition id = 300043.

+## Content in the `scors` channel

-The `scores` channel includes the fully detailed model of US football (and upcoming baketball) as avaiable otherwide using direct institutional sales offered to big betting operators and syndicats.
-The documentation for this feed is vailable at the above API endpoints and also in the included document:
+The `scores` channel includes the fully detailed model of US football and upcoming US baketball as otherwide avaiable using direct B2B sales offered to big betting operators and syndicats.
+The documentation for this feed is available at the above API endpoints and also in the included documents:

 [TxODDS US Football Feed v1.13](assets/txodds-us-football-feed-v1.13.pdf)

 [TxODDS US Baskeball Feed v1.12](assets/txodds-basketball-feed-v1.12.pdf)

+In contrast to the B2B offering, (limited) historical access to to data is also included.

+## Content on the `fixtures` and `odds` channels

+The fixtures updates in the `fixtures` channel represent fixtures' data that became available at the time of publication.
+The fixtures endpoints are dseigned to provide the best known true information about fixtures available by default at the time of asking or at specific time in the past.

+The `odds` channel includes fully de-margined stable odds (effectively, probabilities) for the main markets.
+The notion is stability comes from the TxODDS stable price B2B product that provides the most consistent view of the betting market, taking care of operators' errors, outages, etc.

 ## Configurations